Inside the Memory Engine of AI Agents

 Before a major refactor, ask: “Summarize the current system architecture as you understand it.”
 If the agent’s summary is wrong, your memory engine has failed.
 Correct it before you let it touch the code.

-The future of agentic memory isn’t linear text; it’s a Graph.
+The future of agentic memory isn’t linear text; it’s a Graph merged with Semantics.

 Most RAG systems look for similarity (Word A is like Word B).
 Advanced engines look for relationships (Component A depends on Component B).